AmirAttoun/YNAB-Converter/README.md

 ```

 ### File and folder listings
 - main.py contains the main logic in the form of routes.
-This files also containt the import CSV_CONFIG and STANDARD_HEADERS constants for defining .csv import templates.
+This file also contains the import CSV_CONFIG and STANDARD_HEADERS constants for defining .csv import templates.
 - helpers.py contains the core logic for reading and normalizing the input.
 The file also includes a custom exception in the form of Class Message().
 I use this class to dynamically call the error.html template with a custom message.
-In retrospecht, FastAPI could do this through HTTP Exceptions.
-Additionally, this file containts a function to delete the temporarily stored bankstatements after the upload.
+In retrospect, FastAPI could do this through HTTP Exceptions.
+Additionally, this file contains a function to delete the temporarily stored bank statements after the upload.
 - templates/ contains all html templates.
 The base layout is provided through layout.html.
 The other templates extend the base layout.
 - static/ contains all css, img, js, and vendor files.
-This includes a local version of bootstrap. main.js is the only JS code used an provides two functions.
-One of them is a redirect which I could not achieve through FastAPI since it is not feasible to return a template after the HTTP reposnse is done.
-The other function display a countdown on the thankyou.html as well as a redirect to root.
+This includes a local version of bootstrap.
+The main.js is the only JS code used and provides two functions.
+One of them is a redirect which I could not achieve through FastAPI since it is not feasible to return a template after the HTTP response is done.
+The other function displays a countdown on the thankyou.html as well as a redirect to root.
-- sample_uploads/ containts two sample transaction statements for testing purposes.
+- sample_uploads/ contains two sample transaction statements for testing purposes.
 - files/ temporarily stores the uploaded and converted transaction statement.
 This directory is flushed immediately after the upload of the initial file.